Learn How to Relax Without Alcohol:...

 Friends and family can offer emotional support through different stages of recovery.
 You can also ask them to join you in sober activities.
 If your loved ones enjoy a certain hobby, you might enjoy it, too.

-14. Engaging in Puzzles, Brain-Teasers, and Crosswords
+14. Puzzles, Brain-Teasers, and Crosswords

 Puzzles and brain-teasers are easy to find.
 You can play sudoku online, download an app like Tetris, or do a crossword puzzle.
 These games can keep your mind engaged, helping you relax while you enjoy a simple challenge.